 Having cash on hand at your business or home makes you a high-risk robbery target, and there’s a good chance assailant will invade your home if they find out where you live.
 Being a dispensary owner requires you to employ a security staff compliment that keeps your business, and you, secure from threats.

 During the permit process, you’ll be paying legal costs every step of the way, and before you know it, you’ll be down to the tune of up to $300,000.
-Inclusive Pay can help you with Cannabis business loans to start as well as banking and merchant processing.
+Inclusive Pay can help you with Cannabis business loans as well as helping your get investors to start in addition banking and merchant processing.

-What Licenses are Needed to Start a Dispensary? – Licenses and Legalities
+What Licenses are Needed to Start a Cannabis Dispensary? – Licenses and Legalities

-New marijuana dispensary owners must seek competent, experienced help to navigate the complexities of the legal system.
+New cannabis dispensary owners must seek competent, experienced help to navigate the complexities of the legal system.

 Retaining a legal professional is the smart thing to do, and they might help you avoid hefty fines or jail time if you try to do the paperwork yourself and fight the system.